scraperai/scraperai/readme.md

 ScraperAI primarily uses page screenshots and the GPT-4 Vision model for page type determination, with a fallback algorithm for cases where screenshots or Vision model access is unavailable.
 Users can manually set the page type if known.

-#### Pagination detection
+#### Pagination Detector
 This feature is applicable for catalog-type web pages, supporting:

 - `xpath`: Xpath of pagination buttons like "Next page", "More", etc.
 - `scroll`: Infinite scrolling.
 - `url_param`: URL parameter-based pagination (e.g., `website.com/?page=1`).

-#### Catalog item detection
+#### Catalog Item Detector
-This feature is applicable only for catalog-type web pages.
+This feature is specifically designed for catalog-type web pages.
+It identifies repeating elements that typically represent individual data items, such as products, articles, or companies.
+These elements may appear as visually distinct cards or as rows within a table, facilitating the organized display of information.

-#### Fields extractor
+#### Fields Extractor

-Fields extractor allows to detect relevant information on the page and then find XPATHs that allows to select detected information.
+The Fields Extractor allows to detect relevant information on the page and then find XPATHs that allows to extract this detected information efficiently.
+This tool can be used to retrieve information from individual catalog item cards or from nested detailing pages.
 We define two types of data fields within HTML page:

 - **Static fields:** Fields without explicit names, containing single or multiple values (e.g., product names or prices).
 - **Dynamic fields:** Fields with both names and values, typically formatted like table entries.

-#### WebCrawler
+#### Web Crawler
 Our WebCrawler is engineered to:

 - Access web pages.